ZK-Protocol/Native-Privacy-Asset-Protocol-Whitepaper/README.md

         bytes[] calldata encryptedNotes
     ) external;

+    /**
+     * @notice Burns privacy tokens and returns the underlying ERC-20 assets.
+     * @param proofType The type of proof (0: Active, 1: Finalized, 2: Rollover).
+     * @param proof An ABI-encoded bytestring containing the zk-SNARK proof and all its public signals.
+     * @param recipient The address to receive the underlying ERC-20 tokens.
+     */
+    function burn(
+        uint8 proofType,
+        bytes calldata proof,
+        address recipient
+    ) external;

     /// @notice A new commitment has been appended to the Merkle tree. event CommitmentAppended(uint32 indexed subtreeIndex, bytes32 commitment, uint32 indexed leafIndex, uint256 timestamp);